 S o FAR WE HAVE discussed the structure of a group as an abstract entity.
 Now we switch gears and describe the action of the group on the state space.
 This is the key step; if a set of solutions is equivalent by symmetry (let's say they live on a circle), we would like to represent it by a single solution (cut the circle at a point, or rewrite the dynamics in a 'symmetry reduced state space,' where the circle of solutions is represented by a single point).
 In this chapter we study quotienting of discrete symmetries, and in chapter 12 we study symmetry reduction for continuous symmetries.
 We look at individual orbits, and the ways they are interrelated by symmetries.
-This sets the stage for a discussion of spectral determinants to be undertaken in chapter 25.
+This sets the stage for a discussion of how symmetries affect global densities of trajectories, and the factorization of spectral determinants to be undertaken in chapter 25.